High Performance, for everyone

 - I need some help -- who should I go to at work to talk to?

-The point of the discussion above isn't simply to scare the living daylights out of you, it's to point out that things are really, really complicated, and you're not going to figure it all out tomorrow -- you'll probably figure it out just in time to retire.
-Going to college is just delaying matters, and for the most part, college doesn't really teach you about the World of Work.
+The point of the discussion above isn't to scare the living daylights out of you, it's to point out that careers are really complicated, and you're not going to figure it all out tomorrow -- you'll probably figure it out just in time to retire.

-Most importantly, you don't need someone to help you with that ONE decision, but rather to help you figure out how to make a thousand daily decisions on your own.
+Most importantly, you don't need help with one career decision, but rather with the thousands of decisions that you will make in your work career.
 This is what Career Strategies is attempting to do.
-It's not going to answer all your questions or make you an expert at this -- for most of you, it's only about 5-8 hours of instruction for a lifetime of decisions.
-But it will give you an introductory view of the issues, what careers and work lives are for most people, what questions you should be thinking about and some of ways of approaching them.
+It's not going to answer all your questions or make you an expert at this, but it will give you an introductory view of the issues, what careers and work lives are for most people, what questions you should be thinking about and some of ways of approaching them.
 And then it connects you to free resources on the web to help.

 Career Strategies will make you more prepared and confident, and your decisions more thoughtful and better informed.

 CSM is challenging and it's got a lot of math -- this is not most people's idea of fun.
-However, the majority of people taking CSM (including struggling high school students) find it enjoyable.
+However, the vast majority of people who take CSM find it enjoyable.
 What's up?

 - CSM is forgiving and patient.
 CSM does require a lot of attention to detail, and it doesn't let you get by with careless mistakes.
-But making "real" mistakes is not considered bad in CSM -- those mistakes are how you learn.
-If you're stuck on a skill, CSM will try to you on something else and bring you back when you're ready.
+But making mistakes is not considered bad in CSM -- those mistakes are how you learn.
+If you're stuck on a skill, CSM will try to you on some other skill and bring you back when you're ready.

 - CSM is meaningful.
-As you work on CSM, you will appreciate that you're learning things that will be important to you.
+As you work on CSM, you'll appreciate that you're learning things that will be important and useful throughout your life.

 For high schoolers